 Goals for this session are:

-- To provide a forum for discussion of how and when anthropomorphism and identifying organisms can be beneficial or detrimental to students’ observations and interactions with nature.
+- To provide a forum for discussion of how and when anthropomorphism and identifying organisms affect learners’ observations and interactions with nature.

-- To help participants learn how to make better scientific observations themselves.
+- To offer opportunities for participants to practice making observations themselves.

 View and Download Materials:

 Notes: Professional learning videos are intended to support program leaders, not as online learning experiences for field instructors.
 This video was edited to focus on how the program leader leads the session; the actual session is much more participant-focused, and participants spend most of the session exploring and discussing ideas with their peers.
+We revised this session in 2020, well after the making of this video.
 The script and this video don’t always agree.
 We recommend you follow the script if you notice a discrepancy.